tracktwo/xcomsave/README.md

 # xcomsave

-An open-source, portable library for reading XCOM Enemy Within save files, plus some small utilities to convert an XCOM save to and from a somewhat readable JSON format.
+An open-source, portable library for reading XCOM Enemy Unknown/Enemy Within save files, plus some small utilities to convert an
+XCOM save to and from a somewhat readable JSON format.
+The utility supports both EU and EW and has also been tested with the Android version of the game.

 Currently only strategy (geoscape) saves are supported.
 Tactical saves have a slightly different format that I can't completely parse yet.
 I don't have exhaustive save samples for most languages, but I have used to this to successfully